wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types.md

 ## Supported units of measure

-For a list of units of measures that are supported for an SdsTypeProperty, see [Units of Measure](xref:unitsOfMeasure#supported-units-of-measure).
+For a list of units of measures that are supported for an SdsTypeProperty, see [Units of measure](xref:unitsOfMeasure#supported-units-of-measure).

 ## Working with SdsTypes